Although treatment for breast cancer can help send the disease into remission, it often comes with a number of unpleasant side effects.

 Find what resonates best with you so that you’re able to let go of any worries, nervousness, or tension.

 Yin and restorative yoga are excellent ways to help you feel better overall.
-Recent research has shown that women with breast cancer who practiced yoga experienced less anxiety.
-Study participants also experienced reduced depression, fatigue, and sleep disturbances.

 Begin by practicing gentle, relaxing poses for at least 15 minutes per session.
 Using pillows to support your body can be especially beneficial if you’re experiencing pain during the time of practice.